confluentinc/ksql/docs/testing-tool.rst

 is a command line utility that enables testing KSQL statements without requiring any infrastructure, like |ak-tm| and KSQL clusters.
 The KSQL testing tool is a great way to design your KSQL pipeline and ensure the expected results are generated.
 You can collaborate on designing your KSQL statements by sharing the test files.
-To test a set of KSQL statements, you provide three files, one file containing the KSQL statements and two JSON files containing the input records and th expected output records.
+To test a set of KSQL statements, you provide three files, one file containing the KSQL statements and two JSON files containing the input records and the expected output records.

 .. code:: bash

-    ksql-test-runner --sql-file /path/to/the/statements.sql --input-file /path/to/the/input.json --output-file /path/to/the/exoected/output.json
+    NAME
+            ksql-test-runner - The KSQL testing tool

+    SYNOPSIS
+            ksql-test-runner {--input-file | -i} <inputFile>
+                    {--output-file | -o} <outputFile>
+                    {--sql-file | -s} <statementsFile>

+    OPTIONS
+            --input-file <inputFile>, -i <inputFile>
+                A JSON file containing the input records.

+                This option may occur a maximum of 1 times

+            --output-file <outputFile>, -o <outputFile>
+                A JSON file containing the expected output records.

+                This option may occur a maximum of 1 times

+            --sql-file <statementsFile>, -s <statementsFile>
+                A SQL file containing KSQL statements to be tested.

+                This option may occur a maximum of 1 times

 Test File Structure